hstreamdb/docs/docs/en/guides/consume.md

 ::::

-For better performance, Batched Ack is enabled by default with setting `ackBufferSize` = 100 and `ackAgeLimit` = 100, which you can change when initiating your consumers.
+For better performance, Batched Ack is enabled by default with settings `ackBufferSize` = 100 and `ackAgeLimit` = 100, which you can change when initiating your consumers.